With a rise in popularity over the past couple of years, people are wondering why weighted blankets are so calming.

 In a 2008 study published in Occupational Therapy in Mental Health, use of a 30-lb weighted blanket (deep touch pressure) resulted in adult participants reporting lower anxiety (63%), lower physiological data (blood pressure, pulse rate, pulse oximetry), and positive calming effects (78%).

-Deep pressure compression products like the My T Jacket and Snug Vest have conducted their own trial studies to support the efficacy of their products.
+Deep pressure compression products like our weighted compression vest have conducted their own trial studies to support the efficacy of their products.
 Participants included in the first clinical trial were preschool-aged children with identified sensory modulation dysfunction and autism spectrum disorder.

 Results of this T Jacket 2017 study found that 83% of participants showed improved seated behavior while wearing the T Jacket (uninflated) and 60% of those same participants showed improved seated behavior when the T Jacket was inflated.